Updated: Jul 3

 Piercing is a really fun, really rewarding job where you get to help people of all walks of life love themsleves, find self confidence, self esteem, and a little sparkle.
 But, this career takes a lot of training to do correctly, and can sometimes be a difficult industry to break into.
 So, I wrote this article for all our piercing hopefuls out there looking to pursue a career as a piercer.

 Be a Good Client- This might seem obvious but most good piercers started off as good clients.
 They got pierced at reputable studios, they invested in safe, high quality body jewelry (and understand why that’s important).
-Volunteer to promote your studio- offer to pass out flyers or cards, or tag and promote online when your friends are looking for studios or work.
+They value safe quality piercing which is why they've chosen to get it themselves.
 Being respectful, interested, and polite at the studio helps as well.
 Also showing us you understand- taking good care of your piercings, listening to advice about healing and troubleshooting, and being responsible with your piercings.
 Having these experiences as a client is often critical to understanding the experience we provide as a piercer.
-Being a good client also doesn't mean spending money- commenting on social media posts, interacting with staff online, coming in to see new jewelry collections, meeting guest artists, sending healed photos of work.
+Being a good client also doesn't mean spending money- commenting on social media posts, interacting with staff online, coming in to see new jewelry collections, meeting guest artists, and sending healed photos of work.
 Building a good relationship with a studio or piercer helps you see if they are a good fit and someone you would want to work with, and helps the studio see the same.

 Another good tip is not to cold call- don't just message or come into a studio and ask for an apprenticeship.
 It's generally considered poor form and disrespectful to the person you are asking.
 What reason do I have to give the investment of my time, money, and energy to a stranger?
-If you can't even come see me as a client or meet me first, why should I give you my time and effort?
+If you can't even come to see me as a client or meet me first, why should I give you my time and effort?
 Being a good client and regular first, building a relationship with the studio and piercer, is an essential first step to getting an apprenticeship.